We would like to thank the following groups for all of their advice and support!

 KDC is a collective of artist-leaders working together, on one platform, to advocate for the unapologetic voices of Black arts through collaborative and unified work and intervention.
 KDC uses art – dance, music, and spoken word – as a tool for commentary creating original work focused on the preservation of Black diasporic culture and Haitian culture.
 Q Gardens began a collaboration with KDC in 2019 to bring Haitian cultural events to the garden.

 Kiddie Science is a Brooklyn-based non-profit organization aimed at presenting science to young children.
 Established in 2013, Kiddie Science has worked with over one thousand young scientists through New York City.
-As of summer of 2016, Kiddie Science has begun hosting regular urban agriculture workshops at Q Gardens.
-Check out this video featuring our collaboration!
+Throughout the summer of 2016, Kiddie Science hosted regular urban agriculture workshops at Q Gardens.

 Flatbush Farm Share